 Americans waste a lot of paper.
 Any small change you can make to use less paper adds up to a big impact.

 Don’t buy paper for writing yourself notes.
-You probably get plenty of paper printed on one side that you don’t need to keep.
+You probably get plenty of paper in the mail printed on one side that you don’t need to keep.
 Use the back of that paper.
 And/or write notes on emptied envelopes.

 Set up paperless billing with your utilities, mortgage, and other recurring expenses.
 That saves someone else’s paper, but reduces what you have to recycle.
 To save your own paper, set up online bill payment with your bank.